+To compute the speed in miles per hour for A Speed, use the formula: MPH = 1670.76/time in seconds.

+To compute the speed in miles per hour for 1⁄2 A Proto Speed,.21 Sport Speed, B Speed, D Speed and Jet Speed use the formula: MPH = 1799.28/time in seconds.

+To compute the speed in miles per hour for 21 Proto Speed and Formula 40 Speed use the formula: MPH = 3598.56/time in seconds.

+When manual timing is used, the time for calculation of speed shall be determined as follows: The times from three watches shall be totaled.
+The total of the watches will be divided by three.
+All results will be truncated to three decimal places.

+If using manual timing, records shall be recognized only when no more than .12 second variation exists between any of the three (3) watches.
+If the watches do not read within this required tolerance, and a record has been broken, the flier may request another attempt permitted.
+In the case when no record is broken, or if the flier does not elect to take another attempt, the average of the two (2) watches that are within .12 second of each other shall be taken for scoring purposes, disregarding the results of the third watch.
+If no two (2) of three (3) watches are within .12 second of each other the flier has the right to ask for another attempt, with the previous flight being cancelled, or to request that the average of the three (3) watches be used for scoring.

+13. Official Flight.

-- 12.3: To compute the speed in miles per hour for A Speed, use the formula: MPH = 1670.76 / average time in seconds. - 12.4: To compute the speed in miles per hour for 1⁄2 A Proto Speed,.21 Sport Speed, B Speed, D Speed and Jet Speed use the formula: MPH = 1799.28/time in seconds. - 12.5: To compute the speed in miles per hour for 21 Proto Speed and Formula 40 Speed use the formula: MPH = 3598.56/time in seconds. - 13.
-Official Flight: An official flight occurs when the model has successfully completed the timed distance in accordance with these regulations, and an official timing (clocking) has been recorded. - 14.
-Number of Flights: Each contestant shall be allowed four (4) attempts for three (3) official flights. - 15.
-Engine Starting Time: The maximum time allowed for starting engines shall be three (3) minutes from the time the initial propeller turning sequence begins (or air is applied to the intake of a jet engine) until the engine is running under its own power.
-The model may land and take off as many times as the flier wishes within the allowed starting time as long as the attempt is not automatically terminated for any of the reasons stated under the "definition of an attempt." - 16.
-Definition of an Attempt: An attempt is the process of trying for an official flight within the allowed starting time.
+An official flight occurs when the model has successfully completed the timed distance in accordance with these regulations, and an official timing (clocking) has been recorded.

+14. Number of Flights

+Each contestant shall be allowed four (4) attempts for three (3) official flights.

+15. Engine Starting Time

+The maximum time allowed for starting engines shall be three (3) minutes from the time the initial propeller turning sequence begins (or air is applied to the intake of a jet engine) until the engine is running under its own power.
+The model may land and take off as many times as the flier wishes within the allowed starting time as long as the attempt is not automatically terminated for any of the reasons stated under the "definition of an attempt."

+16. Definition of an Attempt

+An attempt is the process of trying for an official flight within the allowed starting time.
 An attempt also refers to the failure to achieve an official flight during the starting time allowed.
 An attempt is declared when a foul is called as described in other paragraphs.
-An attempt is declared when the starting time has elapsed. - 16.1: An attempt is automatically terminated and no further starting time is allowed when any of the following takes place: a part of the model is lost during the flight (this does not include propellers, but does include wheels and/or tires); a removable takeoff gear does not fall free of the model as it becomes airborne but does fall free later during the flight and it is not retained by the required safety line; the engine loses all or part of the propeller, and the engine continues to run and at excessive rpm ("shaft run" or "scream out") but the model does not become or remain airborne.
+An attempt is declared when the starting time has elapsed.

+An attempt is automatically terminated and no further starting time is allowed when any of the following takes place: a part of the model is lost during the flight (this does not include propellers, but does include wheels and/or tires); a removable takeoff gear does not fall free of the model as it becomes airborne but does fall free later during the flight and it is not retained by the required safety line; the engine loses all or part of the propeller, and the engine continues to run and at excessive rpm ("shaft run" or "scream out") but the model does not become or remain airborne.